-- measures for containing and cleaning up spills (of various sizes) either at the drill site or during transport; - equipment that would be available to contain spills; - specific measures for the management of large and small spills (e.g., breaking up sheens); - mitigation measures to deter migratory birds from coming into contact with the oil; - mitigation measures to be undertaken if migratory birds and/or sensitive habitat becomes contaminated with the oil; and - the type and extent of monitoring that would be conducted in relation to various spill events.
+- measures for containing and cleaning up spills (of various sizes); - equipment that would be available to contain spills; - specific measures for the management of large and small spills (e.g., breaking up sheens); - mitigation measures to deter migratory birds from coming into contact with the oil; - mitigation measures to be undertaken if migratory birds and/or sensitive habitat becomes contaminated with the oil; and - the type and extent of monitoring that would be conducted in relation to various spill events.

-In order to assist proponents in preparing a plan for dealing with an oil spill which would potentially threaten birds, EC-CWS has prepared a guidance document (attached), as well as a sample protocol document used for oiled birds on beaches (attached).
-A protocol for handling non-oiled but dead birds found on the vessel is also attached.
+In order to assist proponents in preparing a plan for dealing with an oil spill which would potentially threaten migratory birds, ECCC-CWS has prepared a guidance document (attached), a sample protocol document used for oiled birds on beaches (attached), and a protocol for handling non-oiled but dead birds found on vessels (attached).